-I hold a Ph.D. in Media, Technology and Society from Northwestern University.
-I received my Master of Philosophy (M.Phil.) in Communication from the Chinese University of Hong Kong (CUHK), and my B.A. in Journalism and Communication with a Minor in Applied Computer Science from Tsinghua University.
+I hold a Ph.D. in Media, Technology and Society from Northwestern University, a Master of Philosophy (M.Phil.) in Communication from the Chinese University of Hong Kong (CUHK), and B.A. in Journalism and Communication with a Minor in Applied Computer Science from Tsinghua University.
 Before joining the faculty at NYU, I was an assistant professor at CUHK's School of Journalism & Communication.

 Angela Xiao Wu